Understanding your VTAC offer

 Official Round 2 offer emailed from the University of Melbourne (includes your University of Melbourne student ID and enrolment instructions).
 After this is received you can begin enrolling

 All emails will be sent to the email address provided in your VTAC application.
 Check your junk folder as well as your inbox.
 If you do not receive an email, it may mean you did not receive an offer.
-For enquiries, contact Stop 1 by calling 13 MELB (136352) or starting a live chat.
+For enquiries please contact Stop 1.

 The Clearly-in Rank is the ATAR number at or above which all eligible applicants receive a Commonwealth Supported Place (CSP).
 To check the Clearly-in Ranks for the current intake period, refer to Entry requirements: Domestic undergraduate.